g-poulos/C-imple_Compiler/README.txt

 * Usage: $python3 met.py <inputfile>
 * The programs in the 'test' folder where used to test the compiler.
 The sub-folders
   contain:
-    - 'lex' and 'syntax': small programs that are expected to fail the compilation.
+    - 'lex' and 'syntax': Small sized programs that are expected to fail the compilation.
     - 'complete_programs': Complete programs that can be compiled without errors.
-    - 'intermediate': Complete and small programs that where used to test the generated quads after the compilation.
+    - 'intermediate': Complete and small sized programs that where used to test the generated quads after the compilation.
 This folder also contains a sub-folder with the expected output of each test.
     - 'symbol_table': Programs from the course material to test the symbol table.
 Its expected output was also tested with programs from the other test directories.